 - If our shared practices depend on the local mindshaping that enables us to coordinate, then there will be considerable pressure for individuals to continue to act on the outputs of those cognitive mechanisms, whether or not the attitudes are shown to be epistemically problematic.
-As Fraser (1989) suggests in the passage quoted above, "...power touches people's lives more fundamentally through their social practices than through their beliefs.
-This, in turn, suffices to rule out political orientations aimed primarily at the demystification of ideologically distorted belief systems."
-Shifting from explicit belief to implicit bias is a helpful move, but it is crucial to see implicit attitudes as one component of a broader system of social coordination and regulation, and not think that our one (or best!) leverage point is in individual psychology (Haslanger 2017d). - If our practices have been effective in shaping the world, then attempting to change a belief that records that aspect of the world will look epistemically unwarranted.
+As Fraser [1989] suggests in the passage quoted above, 'power touches people's lives more fundamentally through their social practices than through their beliefs.
+This, in turn, suffices to rule out political orientations aimed primarily at the demystification of ideologically distorted belief systems.'
+Shifting from explicit belief to implicit bias is a helpful move, but it is crucial to see implicit attitudes as one component of a broader system of social coordination and regulation, and not think that our one (or best!) leverage point is in individual psychology [Haslanger 2017d]. - If our practices have been effective in shaping the world, then attempting to change a belief that records that aspect of the world will look epistemically unwarranted.
 Ideology has a tendency to make itself true.
 For example, women, for the most part, are more nurturing than men.
-To suggest that this claim is "mere ideology" and so false or illusory is a bad strategy.
-What's needed is a critique of the practice that distributes caregiving labor disproportionately to women and prevents men from developing nurturing skills.
-Such critique will depend on an account of justice and a moral epistemology that I have not provided here (see Haslanger 2017c).
+To suggest that this claim is 'mere ideology' and so false or illusory is a bad strategy.
+What's needed is a critique of the practice that distributes caregiving labour disproportionately to women and prevents men from developing nurturing skills.
+Such critique will depend on an account of justice and a moral epistemology that I have not provided here (see Haslanger [2017c]). - Practices enable us to establish and affirm relationships and identities.
+Through them, we distribute power, resources, knowledge; we criticize and praise each other.
+These practices are meaningful to people, are often valuable in some ways (even if problematic), and structure our lives together.
+It is not possible just to quit, cold turkey.
+So, to disrupt a cultural technē that promotes injustice, we need to establish new practices that enable us to both discover and create value.28 Reasoning with people is not enough (though it may be a start).
+We need to create and affirm spaces of resistance, counter-publics, hidden transcripts.